aaviator42/StorX/README.md

 ## About

-StorX is an easy and robust way to write data (objects) to flat files as "keys", which you can read and modify later.
+StorX is an easy and robust way to write data (objects/values) to flat files as "keys", which you can read and modify later.

 It was developed primarily to facilitate sharing of objects between independent PHP scripts and sessions, and can be used in any context where you want to easily write/read data to/from files, but don't want to deal with the complexities of relational databases.

-It is basically `serialize()` + file handling (`fopen(), fread(), fwrite()`) on steroids.
-Objects are stored as "keys" in "DB files".
+It is essentially `serialize()` + file handling (`fopen(), fread(), fwrite()`) on steroids.
+Objects/values are stored as "keys" in "DB files".
 These files can be read from and written to concurrently with (almost) no risk of data corruption, which is impossible with regular PHP file handling.

-It is an abstraction layer on top of SQLite3, and under the hood DB files are [SQLite3 database files](https://www.sqlite.org/fileformat2.html), so you get the [robustness](https://www.sqlite.org/testing.html) of SQLite, but don't have to actually manually create DBs or formulate complicated queries just to be able to store and retrieve information.
+It is an abstraction layer on top of SQLite3, and under the hood DB files are [SQLite3 database files](https://www.sqlite.org/fileformat2.html), so you get the [robustness](https://www.sqlite.org/testing.html) of SQLite, but don't have to manually create DBs or formulate complicated queries just to be able to store and retrieve information.
 This also means that it's easy to export the data to other DBs.

-StorX is tested [extensively](https://github.com/aaviator42/StorX/blob/main/test_results.txt), and is used in production by dozens of sites serving hundreds of thousands of users.
+StorX is tested [extensively](https://github.com/aaviator42/StorX/blob/main/test_results.txt), and has been in production for half a decade across dozens of sites, serving hundreds of thousands of users daily.

 <!--
  > You can also interface with StorX DB files stored on a different machine over the network/internet.
 Take a look at [StorX-API](https://github.com/aaviator42/StorX-API) and [StorX-Remote](https://github.com/aaviator42/StorX-Remote).